wasitha-john/thunder/README.md

 2. **Create a Client Application**

     Create a client application in the system to use for the Authorization Code flow.
 You can use the following cURL command to create a new application.
-Alternatively, you can use the initial application created with the data seeding script.

     ```bash
     curl -kL -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' https://localhost:8090/applications \